fratorgano/advent_of_code_2021/README.md

 # 🎄 Advent of Code 2021 🎄

-I decided to stick with Rust this year and try to improve a bit on it, I basically haven't used it since last year's AoC so you could say
-I'm a bit RUSTy with it 🥶.
+I decided to stick with Rust this year and try to improve a bit on it, I basically haven't used it since last year's AoC, so you could say I'm a bit RUSTy with it 🥶.

-I'm not gonna shoot for the leaderboard, the goal is getting all the 50 ⭐ while learning and having fun.
+I'm not going to shoot for the leaderboard, the goal is getting all the 50 ⭐ while learning and having fun.

-I'll try my best to get every ⭐ withing 24 hours of the puzzle release.
+Not only that, but I'll try my best to get every ⭐ within 24 hours of the puzzle release.

 ## ❄️ How to use ❄️
 `cargo run -p day*` - Runs a specific day